Internal rotation of Milky Way dwarf spheroidal satellites with $Gaia$ Early Data Release 3: Results and discussion

 The results for our \textit{sample 2}, i.e. galaxies whose uncertainties in the mean velocity components are below the internal velocity dispersion, are listed in Table~\ref{tab:resultadosv}.
 Net positive or negative values of $V_R$ imply, respectively, the expansion or contraction of the galaxy in the plane of the sky.
 Net values of $V_T$ indicate rotation on the plane of the sky, with positive values corresponding to the anticlockwise direction.

 No net radial expansion or contraction was detected in our \textit{sample 2} galaxies, except perhaps in the case of Carina, which shows expansion at the $\sim 1\sigma$ level.
-In turn, $V_T$ values and their errors show significant clockwise rotation in Fornax, Sculptor and Carina.
+In turn, $V_T$ values and their errors show evidence for clockwise rotation in Fornax, Sculptor and Carina at the 2.1, 2.9, and 2.1$\sigma$ levels, respectively.

-The detected rotation signal is the projection in the celestial sphere of the internal dynamics of the galaxies, and could be related to other internal properties.
+The detected rotation signal is the projection in the celestial sphere of the internal dynamics of the galaxies and could be related to other internal properties.
 To investigate such possible relationships, we used line-of-sight velocity dispersion values, $\sigma_v$, from the literature (\citealt{McConnachie2020a}) to derive $|V_T|/\sigma_v$ for all the galaxies in our \textit{sample 2}.
 Here, $|V_T|/\sigma_v > 1$ indicates significant rotation support.
-We derived the projected ellipticity ($e$) through the Multi-Gaussian Expansion parameterization of the galaxies surface brightness with the fitting algorithm of \citet{Cappellari2002}.
+We derived the projected ellipticity ($e$) through the Multi-Gaussian Expansion parametrization of the galaxies' surface brightness with the fitting algorithm of \citet{Cappellari2002}.
 These ellipticities are generally similar to previously reported values (\citealt{McConnachie2020a}), being most different in the cases of Sculptor and Sextans, which could be due to contamination from MW stars in previous studies.
-We also derived the dynamical mass within the half-light radius using the relation $M(r_h) = 580r_h\sigma_v^2$ from \citealt{Walker2009sig}.
-These quantities can be found in Table~\ref{tab:resultadosv}, and are shown and compared in Figure~\ref{fig:internal_properties}, where linear fittings using Markov Chain Monte Carlo (MCMC) are shown by dark blue lines.
+We also derived the dynamical mass within the half-light radius using the relation $M(r_h) = 580r_h\sigma_v^2$ from \citet{Walker2009sig}.
+These quantities can be found in Table~\ref{tab:resultadosv} and are shown and compared in Fig.~\ref{fig:internal_properties}, where linear fittings using Markov Chain Monte Carlo (MCMC) are shown by dark blue lines.